PlaintextGroup/oss-virtual-incubator/README.md

 Please drop us a note at [contact@plaintextgroup.com](mailto:contact@plaintextgroup.com).

+### I think XXX is unclear in this README and the Incubator can be improved in XXX way.

+Feel free to make a pull request!

 ### I have more questions.

 Please [file an issue](https://github.com/PlaintextGroup/oss-virtual-incubator/issues) or [send us an email](mailto:contact@plaintextgroup.com)!